Spiceworld Tour: Broadcasts and recordings

 The audio of the full show at Birmingham's NEC Arena was broadcast live on BBC Radio 1.
 Originally, Molly Dineen was meant to film a behind-the-scenes documentary with the Spice Girls during their American leg of the tour.
-After Geri Halliwell's departure, Dineen was called and started filming a documentary starring her instead.
+When Geri Halliwell departed from the group, she called Dineen to film a completely separate documentary with her instead.
 She was replaced by Ian Denyer who directed the documentary, broadcast on Channel 4 and subsequently released on VHS under the title Spice Girls In America: A Tour Story.

 The final show at Wembley Stadium was broadcast live on 20 September 1998 on Sky Box Office and presented by Dani Behr and Georgie Stait.
 A full behind the scenes tour of the stage was also aired prior to the broadcast of the Wembley Stadium concert on MuchMusic in Canada.
 Live at Wembley Stadium, a video release of the group's show at Wembley Stadium, was released on VHS on 16 November 1998 and on DVD on 6 October 2008.

-In 2007–08, a series of previously unseen videoscreen recordings from the European leg of the tour were leaked, including concerts in Madrid, Lyon, Paris and Arnhem.
-Complete footage of the tour with all 5 group members had been previously unseen.